 Prolific New York-based painter Max Ginsburg is today one of the most respected and highly accomplished realist painters, but it’s been a long, arduous journey.
 Prior to his birth, his family had immigrated to the United States in 1912 and in 1920 became naturalized citizens.
 They then traveled to Paris, where Ginsburg was born, and in 1933 his family brought him back to the U.S., living in Brooklyn, New York, during the Great Depression.
 These economic hard times, which were both witnessed and experienced by Ginsburg and his family, raised the young artist’s conscience and compassion and instilled in him a sensitivity and heightened awareness of social injustice.

-World War II also proved pivotal for Ginsburg, who comes from a Jewish family.
+World War II also proved pivotal for Ginsburg, who is Jewish.
 “We lived in Boro Park, a Jewish neighborhood, right near Irish Catholic Sunset Park,” Ginsburg remembers.
 “The kids were extremely anti-Semitic, and often threatened to beat me up, claiming that I had killed Christ.
 [This is how i]ssues of social justice and man’s inhumanity to man became the focal point of my art.”

-Ginsburg’s first formal training come in 1946, when he entered a local music and art high school.
+Ginsburg’s first formal training come in 1946, when he entered the High School of Music & Art in New York City.
 He later graduated, having been voted the “best artist of the class.”
 His next stop was Syracuse University on scholarship.
 It was during these early years that Ginsburg was first exposed to the evolving, modernist art world — a world he would continue to resist for decades.

 “My most challenging experience as an artist was finding teachers and schools who could teach the skills needed to paint realistically and galleries who would exhibit realist art,” Ginsburg says.
 “Modern art was so pervasive and dominating in 20th-century art that the freedom of expression and the opportunity to develop realistic painting was severely limited.”